akabanov/sneaky_bird_apps_template/README.md

 **These are critical and won't let init a new project smoothly, please wait until resolved**

 - Adding the Firebase service account key to OneSignal project fails due to an invalid key path
-- Play Store integration fails: the build needs to be done

 ## Creating a new project